plamf/SourceCodePosterizer/README.md

-# SCP - Source Code Posterizer
+# Source Code Posterizer
 Generate Images from your Code

 ## Description
 I got bored and thought "Maybe I want to print out my code and make a poster out of it?"
 This CLI will take all files (with restrictions) from a path, minifies them and generates an image.

 ## Basic usage